 - Think positively toward settlement of your case.
 Most cases are, and should be, settled through the negotiations of the parties and attorneys.
 The court expects those attempts.
 Often, the parties' discussions help to bring about a settlement

 Additionally, there are other avenues to resolve disputes.
 Mediation is a manner of "Alternative Dispute Resolution" in which a certified mediator can help parties negotiate and reach agreement.
 Your attorney should discuss with you at some point and advise whether to mediate, and in some cases, the court may require mediation or a settlement conference prior to scheduling a final hearing or trial.
 Your attorney should always be in a position to negotiate a settlement, and quite frankly, a negotiated settlement is often the most favorable and cost effective way of achieving a result acceptable to both parties.
 It has been said that the mark of a good settlement is that neither party is entirely happy

 However, sometimes litigation is the only way to resolve the dispute.
 Litigation can be costly and stressful.
 However, it may be necessary.
 If it is necessary, your attorney should work with you to prepare your case for trial in order to present your case as favorably as possible.

 Remember, these suggestions are not meant to be legal advice.
-You should consult an attorney to discuss the specifics of your situation.
+You should consult an experienced family law lawyer in Indiana to discuss the specifics of your situation.